International Champagne Horse Registry

 Left: various champagne eyes

-Right: dark eye skin typical of most non-champagnes
+Right, upper: dark eye skin typical of most non-champagnes

 gray depigmentation/vitiligo